Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Discussion

-Future development of Neural CRN systems should continue to leverage their natural synergy with chemical kinetics to explore several key directions: (a) discovering alternative state dynamics functions to reduce circuit sizes and their implementation complexities; (b) developing more compact circuits through simplifying assumptions, such as employing first-order gradient approximations; (c) improving asynchrony in system execution to reduce reliance on clock mechanisms; and (d) extending the architecture to handle multiclass classification tasks (see preliminary results in SI Text S10). (e) extending the Neural CRN systems to process temporal information by integrating the circuit with dynamic memory elements such as chemical delay-lines \cite{moles2015delay,banda2014analog} or redesigning the circuit as a reservoir computing system\cite{goudarzi2014comparative} to track changes in a biochemical environment.
+Future development of Neural CRN systems should continue to leverage their natural synergy with chemical kinetics to explore several key directions: (a) discovering alternative state dynamics functions to reduce circuit size and implementation complexity; (b) developing more compact circuits through simplifying assumptions, such as employing first-order gradient approximations; (c) improving asynchrony in system execution to reduce reliance on clock mechanisms; (d) extending the architecture to handle multiclass classification tasks (see preliminary results in SI Text S10); and (e) extending the Neural CRN systems to process temporal information by integrating the circuit with dynamic memory elements such as chemical delay lines \cite{moles2015delay,banda2014analog} or redesigning the circuit as a reservoir computing system \cite{goudarzi2014comparative} to track changes in a biochemical environment.